So you want to go to Lapland, you don’t know where to start and you’re completely overwhelmed with all the things you need to think about.

 Choose the right time to tell your child about the holiday

-We booked our holiday nine months ago but we’re planning to tell The Bears about four days before we go.
-Telling them too early may make them anxious, leaving it too late means they won’t have time to prepare.
+We booked our holiday nine months ago but we told the boys about four days before we go, which was the right time for us.
+Telling them too early would make them anxious, leaving it too late means they wouldn’t have time to prepare.

 Create a holiday booklet